tothuhien/lsd2/README.md

-# LSD2: LEAST-SQUARES METHODS TO ESTIMATE RATES AND DATES FROM SERIAL PHYLOGENIES
+# LSD2: LEAST-SQUARES METHODS TO ESTIMATE RATES AND DATES FROM PHYLOGENIES

 ## Compile LSD2:

-Type *make* from the folder *src*, you will have the executable file *lsd2* in the *src* folder.
+Type *make* from the folder *src*, you will have the executable file *lsd2* in the same place.
 Note that C++ compiler and library support for the ISO C++ 2011 is required to compile the program from sources.

 ## Run LSD2:

 If you want to use the interface, type *./lsd2* without parameters in the terminal from the folder containing the executable file.
-Otherwise, type *./lsd2 parameters*  where the list of parameters usage can be obtained by *./lsd2 -h*.
+Otherwise, type *./lsd2 parameters*  where the list of parameters can be obtained by *./lsd2 -h*.

 The input tree file is required and should be specified by option -i.

 The input date file is necessary to estimate absolute dates and can be specified by option -d.
 The input date file should contain the date of all tips and possiblly some internal nodes if known.
-If some tip dates are missing, the program just uses the subtree containing all defined date tips & nodes for the estimation.
+If some tip dates are missing, the program just uses the subtree containing all defined date tips & nodes for estimating the rate.
 The missing tip dates would be inferred at the end using the estimated rate & dates.
-In order to have unique solution, at least two different precise values of dates should be given.
-A tree with all tips having the same date and no further date information on internal nodes will not be able to infer absolute dates.
+In order to have unique solution, at least two nodes should have different given dates.
+A tree where all tips having the same date and no further date information on internal nodes will not be able to infer absolute dates.

-If all tips have the same date, you can estimate relative dates using options -a and -z to specify the root date and tip date.
+In this case, you can estimate relative dates using options -a and -z to specify the root date and tip date.

 Option -c is recommended to take into account the temporal constraints (date of a node >= date of its ancestors).
 It should be noticed that LSD2 always assumes an increasing-time order from root to tips, i.e the date of a node is smaller than that of its children.
 If your data has the reverse order, the simplest way is to take the negation of the